Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 Difficulty: Difficult

-The Jonathan Run Trail has a lot of star power in its few miles of hiking, as you can find a handful of waterfalls within just a couple of miles.
+The Jonathan Run Trail has a lot of star power in its few miles of hiking.
+You can find a handful of waterfalls within just a couple of miles.

-Along Jonathan Run, the first you will come across is the Upper Falls area.
+Along Jonathan Run, the first you will come to is Upper Jonathan Run Falls.

-The Upper Falls has multiple drops and tiers, with the water seeming to weave its way down the riverbed.
+With multiple drops and tiers, the water seems to weave its way down the riverbed.

 You can see glimpses of the falls from the main trail, but to get these views, you must scale down a very steep social trail.